bkanuka/blog/about.md

 tags: [about]
 ---

 I use Math and Open Source tools to find solutions to difficult problems.
 My Math and Physics education gave me a strong base for data science; my love of computers and programming has allowed me to apply it.
+Sometimes I write about Linux, scripting languages, and things I find interesting outside of work.

 I have dual American and Canadian citizenship.

-Sometimes I write about Linux, scripting languages, and things I find interesting outside of work.

 # Resume

 ## Work Experience

-### **Data Analyst** - DataValet Technologies (July 2014 - Present)
+### **Data Analyst** - Datavalet Technologies (July 2014 - Present)

-In July 2014, DataValet acquired BOLDstreet and I was one of 6 retained as an employee.
-DataValet also manages WiFi Hotspots and collects about 10 times the amount of data as BOLDstreet.
+In July 2014, Datavalet acquired BOLDstreet and I was one of 6 retained as an employee.
+Datavalet also manages WiFi Hotspots and collects about 10 times the amount of data as BOLDstreet.

-  * Redesigned the data collection backend for all departments of DataValet, based on the Hadoop ecosystem.
+  * Redesigned the data collection backend for all departments of Datavalet, based on the Hadoop ecosystem.
       * Managed the roles and development plan for 4 team members.
       * The original design allows for collecting and analysing 50 GB of data per day, and is horizontally scalable.
       * While designing the system, I found that my design was similar to production systems at Twitter.
 I contacted engineers at Twitter who helped improve the design.